 - at least 33% of their daily protein

-Edamame also contains complete protein.
-This means that, as with meat and dairy products, the beans provide all of the essential amino acids that people need and which the body cannot produce itself.
+- Complete protein: As with meat and dairy products, it provides all the essential amino acids that people need and that the body cannot produce itself.

-People who eat only plant based foods can benefit from adding supplements to their diet.
+People who eat only plant-based foods may benefit from adding supplements to their diet.
 Find out more.

-People can buy it fresh in the pod, shelled, or frozen.
-When buying frozen edamame, people should make sure there are no additives in the ingredients, only edamame.
+People can buy edamame fresh in the pod, shelled, or frozen.
+When buying frozen edamame, they should make sure there are no additives in the ingredients, only edamame.

 Edamame has a mild, buttery flavor that pairs well with many dishes.

 - adding it to soups, stews, salads, rice dishes, or casseroles

 - boiling for 5–10 minutes, allowing to cool, and eating from the pod, sprinkled with sea salt

 - serving as a side in place of peas